Flavor Patterns of Fundamental Particles from Quantum Entanglement?: Introduction

 Extending this analysis to leptons, at least 7 parameters are required beyond the 19 of the SM to explain neutrino masses, with lepton flavor mixing encoded in the Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix.
 Minimizing the analogous entanglement in lepton scattering, $\nu_{L} \ell_{L} \to \nu_{L} \ell_{L}$, we find that the three lepton mixing angles are consistent with the flavor structure:

 We emphasize that we are using a common entanglement principle, but quarks and leptons nevertheless exhibit different flavor structures due to their different electroweak charges.

 Entanglement is a core phenomenon in quantum mechanics, where measurement outcomes are correlated beyond classical expectations.
 In particle physics, entanglement is so ubiquitous that we often take it for granted, but every neutral pion decay to two photons ($\pi_0 \to \gamma \gamma$) is effectively a mini Einstein--Podolsky--Rosen experiment.
-In the context of SM scattering processes, though, the study and quantification of entanglement in its own right has only begun relatively recently~\cite{Balasubramanian:2011wt, Seki:2014cgq, Peschanski:2016hgk,Grignani:2016igg,Kharzeev:2017qzs,Fan:2017hcd,Fan:2017mth,Beane:2018oxh,Rigobello:2021fxw,Low:2021ufv,Liu:2022grf,Fedida:2022izl,Cheung:2023hkq,Carena:2023vjc,Aoude:2024xpx}.
-In terms of predicting particle properties from entanglement, the first paper we are aware of is \Reff{Cervera-Lierta:2017tdt} which showed that maximizing helicity entanglement yields a reasonable prediction for the Weinberg angle $\theta_W$, which controls the mixing between electroweak bosons.
+In the context of SM scattering processes, though, the study and quantification of entanglement in its own right has only begun relatively recently~\cite{Balasubramanian:2011wt, Seki:2014cgq, Peschanski:2016hgk,Grignani:2016igg,Kharzeev:2017qzs,Fan:2017hcd,Fan:2017mth,Beane:2018oxh,Rigobello:2021fxw,Low:2021ufv,Liu:2022grf,Fedida:2022izl,Cheung:2023hkq,Carena:2023vjc,Aoude:2024xpx,Low:2024mrk,Low:2024hvn}.
+In terms of predicting particle properties from entanglement, the two papers we are aware of are: i) \Reff{Cervera-Lierta:2017tdt} which showed that maximizing helicity entanglement yields a reasonable prediction for the Weinberg angle $\theta_W$ that controls the mixing between electroweak bosons, and ii) \Reff{Quinta:2022sgq} which showed that minimizing entanglement in neutrino oscillations yields a prediction for the CP-violating phase of the PMNS matrix.